 - Three great plug-ins: Stereo Room, High Density Plate, and Room Reverb

-- New presets by John Agnello (The Hold Steady, Patti Smith, Dinosaur Jr.), Joe Chicarelli (U2, Elton John, White Stripes), Stewart Lerman (The Roches, Antony and the Johnsons, and Crash Test Dummies), and George Massenburg (James Taylor, Billy Joel, Dixie Chicks) have been added.
+- Presets by John Agnello (The Hold Steady, Patti Smith, Dinosaur Jr.), Joe Chicarelli (U2, Elton John, White Stripes), Stewart Lerman (The Roches, Antony and the Johnsons, and Crash Test Dummies), and George Massenburg (James Taylor, Billy Joel, Dixie Chicks) have been added.

 - Natural and distinctive; unique sound